Features

 Full integrated web framework

 The vibe.d library contains a complete set of tools needed for website and web service development.
-In addition to a HTTP server with support for all common HTTP 1.1 features static file serving, an efficient template system, WebSockets, sessions and other features are already integrated.
+In addition to a HTTP 1.0/1.1 server, static file serving, an efficient template system, WebSockets, sessions and other features are already integrated.
+Surrounding features include a markdown filter, MongoDB and Redis drivers, cryptography, natural JSON and BSON support and a simple SMTP client.

 Native database drivers

-Raw TCP and File handling
+Raw network and file handling

 Performance